tyleragreen/tyleragreen-site/_posts/2019-07-19-mlb-pitch-classifier.md

   - tensorflow
 ---

-_I used TensorFlow to [classify baseball pitches](https://tyleragreen.com/pitch-classifier/).
-Here’s the backstory._
+_I used TensorFlow to classify baseball pitches.
+Here’s the backstory!
+Alternatively, you can skip straight to the [Jupyter notebook](https://tyleragreen.com/pitch-classifier/)._

 "Four-seam fastball.
 Easy."
 I gave myself a pat on the back as I opened the MLB At Bat app the confirm my pitch classification.
 After learning to keep score, being able to identify pitches was the next step in my baseball mastery.
 Well...baseball-spectator-having-never-played mastery.
 Basically, maximum 10% mastery of someone who had actually stepped foot on America’s diamond.